dachrillz/beautiful-jekyll/_posts/2018-10-21-XOR-Neural-Networks.md

 ---
 layout: post
-title: Constructing the Natural Numbers
+title: Demonstrating how a Neural Network Solves the XOR function, and why it has to have at least two inner nodes.
 subtitle: A post on fundamental mathematics
 tags: [Machine-Learning]
 ---